collocations.org

 Demonstrators demanded the removal of foreign bases.

-VERB + BASE
+VERB + base

-have | build, establish
+build, establish

 The Americans established a naval base on the island in the 1960s.